tomdries/content-analysis-tools/readme.md

 Currently, it supports loading word (docx) documents, and it assumes all text in the document is preceded by participant numbers (formatted as, for example, `P1:`), and tagged with the following grammar `#tag-stem.suffix1.suffix2{elaborate comment}`.

+## Usage
+Please cite the article (currently under review, ref will be added here).

 ## Requirements
 lxml                4.6.3